Top Network Security Software & Tools for 2026: Complete Guide

 3. Security Information and Event Management (SIEM)

 SIEM platforms aggregate logs from across your infrastructure, correlate events, and surface threats that might otherwise go unnoticed.
+For 2026, AI-enhanced SIEM tools offer predictive analytics and automated threat hunting.

 Check out the top SIEM tools for comprehensive comparisons.